spreadshirt/apps/tablomat.md

     tx1: null,              // first line of text
     tx2: null,              // second line of text ...
     tx3: null,              // ... and guess, the third line

+    isExample: false,       // a boolean flag indicating if the text configuration from tx1= deeplinks is removed or not

     textColorRgb: null,     // you can specify colors either as rgb value
     textColor: null,        // or as id of an print type